In the new series of articles, we are exploring the world of project management and learning about its concepts, tricks, and methodologies.

 The technique is not a guarantee of success and has some potential complications.
 It can make a miracle, though, and save your project from failure.

-We recommend using it wisely but definitely give it a try.
+We recommend using it wisely but definitely give it a try just like you’re gonna try our online task tracker.